How to Sell a House from Out of State: Long-Distance Guide

 Selling a house is rarely easy — but it helps if you’re physically nearby to coordinate repairs, approve paint colors, or pop by during your lunch break to check on things.
 People selling a home from out of state don’t have that luxury.
 However, they can get the job done in one of two ways.

-A skilled real estate agent can guide you through how to sell a house from out of state, providing an elevated level of service.
+A skilled real estate agent can provide an elevated level of service by guiding you through selling a house from out of state.

-An agent serves as “the eyes and the boots on the ground for anything that might come up through the marketing and selling process,” says Geoffrey Adams, a top-selling agent in Phoenix, Arizona who specializes in relocations.
+An agent serves as “the eyes and the boots on the ground for anything that might come up through the marketing and selling process,” says Geoffrey Adams, a top-selling agent in Phoenix, Arizona, specializing in relocations.

 Another option is to work with a company that buys houses for cash in the area.
 While you will likely receive a lower offer than if you listed, you also eliminate the need for home preparations and repeated showings that can be difficult to arrange from afar.

-Let’s take a close look at the process of selling a house from out of state, as well as your options.
+Let’s examine the process of selling a house from out of state and your options.

 Why sell from out-of-state?